• Skip to main content

 • Motivates inattentive members through supportive words and positive body language.

-• Makes the executive decision to end or continue a discussion should it become too heated.
+• Should it become too heated, the executive decides to end or continue a discussion.

-Verify your moderator doesn’t know any of the participants.
-Existing relationships between a member and moderator cause bias and can skew your data.
+Verify that your moderator doesn’t know any of the participants.
+Existing relationships between a member and moderator can cause bias and skew your data.

-While conducting a focus group, recording the sessions or meetings is essential.
+Recording the sessions or meetings while conducting a focus group is essential.
 A researcher can record the discussion through audio or video.
-You must let participants know you’re planning to record the event and get their consent.
+It would help to let participants know you’re planning to record the event and get their consent.

-Before the session starts, writing down clear session guidelines is crucial.
+Writing down clear session guidelines before the session starts is crucial.
 Include key questions, expectations of focus group members, whether you’re recording the discussion, and methods of sharing results.
-Give out the instructions in advance and request participants to comply with them.
+Give out the instructions in advance and ask participants to comply with them.

 Once participants understand their role, the moderator leads the survey.
 You can ask members to fill out a feedback form to collect quantitative data from the event.
-Use your data and generate reports on the overall findings of your study.
+Use your data collection to generate reports on your study’s overall findings.

 Share your report with stakeholders and decision-makers in your organization.
-According to the focus group feedback, a good report helps you design actionable plans to improve products or services.
+The focus group feedback shows that a good report helps you design actionable plans to improve products or services.
 Update the group members on the changes you make and the results of those changes.

 Focus Group Examples